Airbus Helicopters settles Grand Canyon crash lawsuit for $75m

 A judge in Las Vegas has approved a settlement that will see Airbus Helicopters and sightseeing tour operator Papillon Airways pay a combined $100 million to the family of a victim in a 2018 fatal crash in the Grand Canyon – the lion’s share of which will be paid by the airframer.

-The settlement, agreed before a Clark County district judge on 5 January, stipulates that Airbus pay $75.4 million and Papillon is responsible for $25.4 million.
-It goes to the parents of Jonathan Udall, a 31-year-old British tourist who was in the accident aircraft on 10 February 2018, and suffered severe burns on 90% of his body when the Airbus EC130 B4 he was travelling in crashed.
+The settlement, agreed before a Clark County district judge on 5 January, stipulates that Airbus Helicopters pay $75.4 million and Papillon $25.4 million.
+It goes to the parents of Jonathan Udall, a 31-year-old British tourist who was in the accident aircraft on 10 February 2018, and suffered severe burns on 90% of his body when the H130 B4 he was travelling in crashed.

 In addition to Udall, four other passengers died in the accident.
 One passenger and the pilot survived.